aletna/Codecademy/README.md

 # Codecademy

-This Repo contains all codecademy projects for review.
+This Repo contains all Codecademy (Build Web APIs) projects for review.